 Accelerators are used to accelerate primary particle beams such as protons and electrons.
 The required statistics in the collision processes demand a very high flux of primary particles.
 On interaction of the primary particles with a target, it is possible to produce secondary beams of elementary particles like pions, neutrons, and gammas.
-Primary protons pass through a linear accelerator and further through a synchrotron, bunch compressors and accumulators to achieve a beam with a certain energy, intensity and beam structure.
+Primary protons pass through a linear accelerator and further through a synchrotron, bunch compressors, and accumulators to achieve a beam with a certain energy, intensity and beam structure.
 This beam is directed toward a target.
-On interaction with this target secondary particles of different kinds are produced.
-High-power proton beam concepts are demanded in order to produce particular particles, like high-intensity neutrino beams as in the concept of a neutrino superbeam or a neutrino factory.
-A neutrino factory is the ultimate tool to produce a high-intensity neutrino beam to study neutrino oscillations.
+On interaction with the target, secondary particles of different kinds are produced.
+A neutrino factory is the ultimate tool for producing a high-intensity neutrino beam to study neutrino oscillations.
 The neutrino factory is based on a new concept of an accelerator that produces a high-intensity, high-energy beam of muon and electron neutrinos.
-It will allow an investigation of a new domain in neutrino physics.
+It will allow an investigation of a new domain in neutrino physics such as

 - High intensity.
-Its flux is 103 times greater than conventional neutrino beams. - High energy.
-It features a very high beam energy of 20 to 50 GeV. - A neutrino factory will deliver a beam of muon neutrinos and antielectron neutrinos at the same time. - In a neutrino factory, the muon sign can be selected.
-Thus it is possible to deliver particles and anti-particles.
+Its flux is 10^3 times greater than conventional neutrino beams. - High energy.
+It features a very high beam energy of 20 to 50 GeV. - In a neutrino factory, the muon sign can be selected.
+Thus, it is possible to deliver particles and anti-particles.

-The basic concept of the Neutrino Factory is the production of muon neutrinos and anti-electron neutrinos from the decay of muons which are circulating in a storage ring.
+The basic concept of the Neutrino Factory is the production of muon neutrinos and anti-electron neutrinos from the decay of muons that are circulating in a storage ring.
 An intense proton beam is delivered to a target, where pions are produced.
 These pions are collected in a solenoidal magnetic field, which can capture both charged states of pions.
-In a decay channel the pions decay into muons.
-At this stage, the muon beam has both a large energy spread and transverse emittance.
-The energy spread is reduced using phase rotation, while emittance is improved by ionization cooling.
-The cooled beam is accelerated in a linac followed by two recirculating linacs to energies of 20 to 50 GeV and injected into a storage ring.
+The pions decay into muons in a decay channel.
+The muon beam has both a large energy spread and transverse emittance.
+The energy spread is reduced using a phase rotation, while emittance is improved by ionization cooling.
+The cooled beam is accelerated (in a linac followed by two recirculating linacs) to energies of 20 to 50 GeV and injected into a storage ring.